Guntur Andhra Pradesh, India Travel Guide

 Rice-based dishes are naturally gluten-free.
 Communicate avoiding wheat-based items.
 Cross-contamination can be a concern for severe allergies.

-Communicating clearly for severe allergies is important.
+Communicating clearly for serious allergic reactions is important.

 "Mess" style dining, offering traditional meals, provides a taste of home-style cooking and a connection to centuries-old dining customs.